CS171/Homework_instructions/week-04/lab/week-04_lab.md

 The dataset has been loaded and bound to new paragraphs but all the appended elements contain the same content: *"Array Element"*.

 If you want access to the corresponding values from the dataset you have to use *anonymous functions*.
-For better readability, we'll provide an example in ES5 (JavaScipt v.5) fist, before we rewrite it slightly using an ES6 arrow function.
+For better readability, we'll provide an example in ES5 (JavaScipt v.5) first, before we rewrite it slightly using an ES6 arrow function.

 ```javascript
 .text( function (d) { return d; } );